Dpoudel18/PittPads/README.md

 ### Cleaning Process
 - Extract apartment or house name form Property_URL, zipcode from location using regex expression, define clean_beds_baths and clean_size function, etc.
-- The Redfin scaped and cleaned data will be written to a CSV file named `redfin_pittsburgh_rental_complete.csv` in a folder called data.
+- The Redfin scaped and cleaned data will be written to a CSV file named `redfin_pittsburgh_rental_complete.csv` in a folder called `data`.

 ## Apartments.com Scraping and Cleaning